hieuvp/learning-kubernetes/08-rbac-authorization/README.md

   -key ${CERTIFICATE_DIR}/${CERTIFICATE_USER}.key \
   -out ${CERTIFICATE_DIR}/${CERTIFICATE_USER}.csr \
   -subj "/CN=${CERTIFICATE_USER}/O=devs/O=tech-lead"
-# CN : Common Name
+# CN (Common Name): will be used to identify the User against the API Server
-# O  : Organization
+# O (Organization): will be used to identify the Group against the API Server

 # Read your Certificate Signing Request
 openssl req -text -noout -verify -in ${CERTIFICATE_DIR}/${CERTIFICATE_USER}.csr